 This easy side dish is kicked up with chili powder for just a hint of heat, smoky cumin, and the zing of lime.
 The smoky and spicy combination is delicious when brightened up with fresh and tangy citrus.

-The classic baked mac is healthier and even gluten free with butternut squash making it so creamy.
+The classic baked mac is gluten free with butternut squash making it so creamy.
 And the earthy flavor complements the tangy, cheesy goodness.

 This gourmet pizza seriously delivers on flavor.
 Sweet and soft cubes of roasted squash and salty, crispy prosciutto are a match made in heaven, especially with the tangy goat cheese.